NguyenLabJHU/Tahoe-FEM/README.md

 >  This installation guide is created based on the old documentation.
 GitHub-based installation and building of Tahoe have not been tested yet.
 Soon it will be tested and updated.
 Experienced users can still use the guide.

 ### To-do list
-- [ ] Need more clarification on using compilers available via Clang vs. Homebrew.
 - [ ] Updating the makefile.template to install the parallel version of Tahoe.
 The following line needs to be changed from `"AX_LFLAGS  = -L$(ACCESS)/lib -lexoIIv2c -lnetcdf"` to `"AX_LFLAGS  = -L$(ACCESS)/lib -lexoIIv2c -lnetcdf -lhdf5"`.
-- [ ] Addressing the issue with `libf2c_.a` file

 ### Obtaining prerequisites on macOS